isc-projects/stork/doc/install.rst

 -------------

 Usually it more convenient to install Stork using native packages.
-However, you can build the sources on your own. ``Stork`` is being tested on Ubuntu 18.04, 20.04, CentOS 7 and Fedora 31.
+However, you can build the sources on your own. ``Stork`` is being tested on Ubuntu 18.04, 20.04, CentOS 7 and Fedora 31,32.
 It is likely the software can be built on many other modern systems, but for the time being our testing capabilities are modest.

-There dependencies need to be installed to build ``Stork`` sources:
+The dependencies need to be installed to build ``Stork`` sources are:

  - Rake
  - Java Runtime Environment (only if building natively, not using Docker)